dastansam/dastansam.github.io/index.md

 ***Fiat on-off ramp***

 A **Web3 Foundation** grant that aims to connect banking interfaces with **Polkadot** ecosystem.
 I am responsible for building **Substrate** offchain-worker pallet, writing tests, as well as maintaining the project.
-For more information about the project, refer to the original grant proposal [here](https://github.com/w3f/Grants-Program/blob/master/applications/FIAT-on-off-ramp.md).
+For more information about it, refer to the original grant proposal [here](https://github.com/w3f/Grants-Program/blob/master/applications/FIAT-on-off-ramp.md).

 *This project is Work In Progress*